visp-streaming/visp-streaming.github.io/start.md

 # Configuration

-Before the VISP runtime can be executed, the following configuration is necessary:
+Before the VISP runtime can be executed, the following configuration is necessary, which can be found in the folder `runtimeConfiguration":

 ## Credentials